threatgrid/ctia/doc/data_structures.md

 # Data Structures

-The data model of CIA is closely based on [STIX](http://stixproject.github.io/data-model/) with a few
+The data model of CTIA is closely based on [STIX](http://stixproject.github.io/data-model/) with a few
 simplifications: